Detention of Barbie and Peter Reynolds: Children's campaign for release

-The Reynolds' four children contacted the UK Foreign Office, but assistance is limited due to the UK’s non-recognition of the Taliban and lack of an embassy in Kabul.
+The Reynolds' four children contacted the UK Foreign Office, but assistance was limited due to the UK’s non-recognition of the Taliban and lack of an embassy in Kabul.
 On 24 February they issued an open letter to the Taliban, stating, "They have always been transparent about their presence and endeavors, diligently adhering to the shifting laws".
 They emphasized their parents’ dual citizenship and commitment to Afghanistan, rejecting any involvement in ransom negotiations, and wrote that they did "not understand the reasons behind their arrest".
 Entwistle additionally called for a boycott of England's ICC Champions Trophy cricket match versus Afghanistan, which was held on 25 February, to pressure the release of her parents.

-By 5 April, their son Jonathan Reynolds was calling on US President Donald Trump to aid in their release, appearing in a video taken outside the White House.
+In April 2025, their son Jonathan Reynolds called on US President Donald Trump to aid in their release, appearing in a video taken outside the White House.
 He said to Sky News that the couple had "never heard one accusation or one charge".
-In July 2025, their son, Jonathan Reynolds, told BBC of his concerns over their rapidly deteriorating health in custody, Peter suffering convulsions and possible Parkinson’s symptoms, and Barbie affected by anaemia and malnutrition.
-The couple have allegedly endured harsh prison conditions, including solitary confinement and detention alongside criminal offenders.
-The Taliban have stated that medical care is being provided and efforts are underway to secure their release.
-The United Nations and human rights groups have called their detention “inhumane” and urged immediate transfer to a hospital, warning that the couple’s lives are at serious risk.
-British consular support remains limited, though officials recently confirmed the couple's wellbeing through a “proof of life” visit.
+In July 2025 Jonathan spoke to the BBC of his concerns over their rapidly deteriorating health in custody, Peter suffering convulsions and possible Parkinson’s symptoms, and Barbie affected by anaemia and malnutrition.
+The couple allegedly endured harsh prison conditions, including solitary confinement and detention alongside criminal offenders.
+The Taliban stated that medical care was provided and efforts were underway to secure their release.
+The United Nations and human rights groups called their detention “inhumane” and urged immediate transfer to a hospital, warning that the couple’s lives were at serious risk.
+Officials eventually confirmed the couple's wellbeing through a “proof of life” visit.